Senior Data Scientist

-Toph Allen, Director of Data Science on EcoHealth Alliance’s Tech Team, applies his expertise in epidemiology, statistical modeling, and data science to improve our understanding of disease emergence.
+Toph Allen, Senior Data Scientist at EcoHealth Alliance, applies his expertise in epidemiology, statistical modeling, and data science to improve our understanding of disease emergence.

 His work on EcoHealth Alliance’ IBIS project identifies outbreaks in news reports and maps their potential spread through the flight network via infected travelers, showing the data in an interactive web app.
 His other projects include using machine learning to link drivers of disease emergence to past disease emergence events and developing a new method to correct for bias when analyzing large sets of scientific studies.